 Every action is logged to a channel of your choice, and each log entry includes a button your moderators can click to reverse it.
 No digging through audit logs, no debating whether the bot overreacted — one click and it’s undone.

 You can use the built-in ruleset (covering the usual ground — harassment, slurs, spam, NSFW content, and so on) or write your own with /setrules.
-If you try to add a rule that’s essentially a duplicate of an existing one, the bot will catch it and let you know.
+If you try to add a rule that’s essentially a duplicate of an existing one, or one that would require the bot to violate Discord’s Community Guidelines, the bot will catch it and let you know.

 Need a second opinion on a specific message?
 Reply to it and ping the bot — it’ll evaluate that message on its own.
 Want it to assess what’s happening in a channel right now?
 Ping it without a reply and it’ll review recent messages.